ravi-ivar-7/choco/assets/docs/project.md

 # 🍫 Choco — Team Access Manager for Web Platforms

 **Short description:**
-Choco is a browser extension + backend service that helps a small, approved team securely manage and sync official authentication tokens for web platform (**maang.in**) team accounts.
+Choco is a browser extension + backend service that helps a small, approved team securely manage and sync official authentication tokens for web platform accounts.

 Choco does **not** steal or inject cookies without consent — it uses only approved APIs or flows, and encrypts tokens in a secure backend so authorized members can refresh their access when needed.